breimanntools/aaanalysis/docs/source/index/introduction.rst

 documentation, we compiled various overview :ref:`Tables <tables>` that provide in-depth resources, including our **AAontology** scale classification and a variety of benchmark protein datasets.
 Discover the scientific foundation of AAanalysis in the :ref:`References <references>` section.

-..

-    TODO if diagram is ready
-    **Entry Points**:
-    Our toolkit bridges seamlessly with external libraries, enhancing its versatility and integration capabilities in diverse research environments.

-    [Link to entry point diagram]

-..